react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 ## Initial params

-You can also pass some initial params to a screen.
-If you didn't specify any params when navigating to this screen, the initial params will be used.
-They are also shallow merged with any params that you pass.
-Initial params can be specified in `initialParams`:
+You can specify default params for a screen using `initialParams`.
+These are used when no params are passed during navigation, and are shallow merged with any params you do pass:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>